 National Origin: A group identity based on the nation from which a person originates, regardless of the nation in which they reside.

 Native American: Descendants of native inhabitants of the United States.
-Often used interchangeably with American Indian.
+Often used interchangeably with Indigenous.
 First people can also be acceptable.
 The best practice is to refer to the specific tribal affiliation or nation.
 When in doubt, ask.

 Nazi/Nazism: “National Socialist German Workers Party” brought to power in 1933 under Adolf Hitler.
 Nazism is the ideology and practice of the Nazis, who have a policy of racist national expression and state control of the economy.
 A Neo-Nazi is a supporter of the new outgrowth of the original Nazi movement.